 Return to Shareholders.
-Delivering 25 consecutive quarters of Adjusted Earnings Per Share expansion, driven by record levels of profit and profitability, has created shareholder value.
+Delivering 8 consecutive years of adjusted earnings per share expansion, driven by record levels of sales growth and profits, has created shareholder value.
 This accomplishment was the result of our aggressive goal setting and relentless efforts to execute our proven four-pillar strategy of specialization, globalization, commercial excellence and operational excellence.

-Pay-for-Performance: 2015 Compensation Outcomes.
-Our 2015 compensation results continued to reflect our objective pay-for-performance philosophy of aligning executive compensation directly with our financial performance.
+Pay-for-Performance: 2017 Compensation Outcomes.
+Our 2017 compensation results continued to reflect our pay-for-performance philosophy of aligning executive compensation directly with our financial performance: